-Difficult tear-off worth the effort to survive Irma unscathed
+Difficult roof repair worth the effort to survive Irma unscathed

-The roof of The Reach, a Waldorf Astoria Resort in Key West, Fla., had suffered the effects of several major storms and was seriously in need of replacement.
+The roof repair of The Reach, a Waldorf Astoria Resort in Key West, Fla., began after suffering the effects of several major storms and the roof was seriously in need of replacement.
 More than 39,000 sq. ft. of Petersen’s Snap-Clad .040-in. aluminum panels came to the rescue in a major re-roof effort.

 The lavish, Caribbean-style resort is set in a five-story, peach-colored building with white gingerbread trim.
 The 16-in.
 PAC-CLAD panels, finished in Petersen’s Cool Color Cityscape, provided a complementary aesthetic to the color scheme.